-7. If you hold a certificate and/or rating not issued by the FAA, we strongly recommend that you have the aviation authority of the country that issued your certificate officially translate it into English before coming here.
-Additionally, please let us know as soon as possible if you have a certificate that is not FAA, and we will fax/email FAA forms to you, so your certificate can be converted before your arrival.

-8. Provide a letter from your bank, showing that you have adequate funds to cover the costs of tuition fees and living expenses.

-9. Students must be able to read, speak, write, and understand the English language.
-Students must have ICAO Language Proficiency Ratings Scale Operational Level 4 as the minimum English proficiency level.
+- 6. Send non-refundable international fee in the amount of USD \$300. - 7.
+If you hold a certificate and/or rating not issued by the FAA, we strongly recommend that aviation authority of the country that issued your certificate officially translate it into English before coming here.
+Additionally, please let us know as soon as possible if your certificate that is not FAA, and we will fax/email FAA forms to you, so your certificate can be converted before your arrival. - 8.
+Provide a letter from your bank, showing you have the adequate funds to cover the costs of tuition fees and living expenses. - 9.
+Students must be able to read, speak, write, and understand the English language.
+Students must have ICAO Proficiency Ratings Scale Operational Level 4 as the minimum English proficiency level.

 Please speak with our admissions representatives, so they can help you select the course/program that is right for you.
-Call 386.258.0703, 1.800.868.4359 or E-mail: admissions@pea.com.
-Phoenix East Aviation is approved to issue the F-1 Visa form (I-20) and the M-1 Visa form (I-20) for international students who enroll in approved courses and programs.
+Call (+1)386.258.0703, 1.800.868.4359 or E-mail: admissions@pea.com Phoenix East Aviation is approved to issue the F-1 Visa form (I-20) and the M-1 Visa form (I-20) for international students who enroll in approved courses and programs.
 Only F.A.R.
-Part 141 courses are approved for
+Part 141 courses are approved for VA benefits.

-VA benefits.

-Note to students: The above applies to all students applying for courses and programs.
+Note to Students: The above applies to all students applying for courses or programs.

 NOTE: Flight fees are estimated for planning purposes only.
-FAA requirements, fuel surcharges, and other uncontrollable factors may result in adjustment to these fees prior to or during the course of the academic year.
+FAA requirements, fuel surcharges, and other uncontrollable factors may result in adjustments to these fees prior to the course of the academic year.